faboo/restsh/Readme.md

 # Sessions

-You can save and load the current state of the shell with the `session` module.
+You can save and load the current state of the shell with the `session` object.

 To save the current session, use `session.save`, like so: